Void Trilogy: Characters from the Commonwealth Saga

 The Dreaming Void makes both references and features characters from the Commonwealth Saga.

 Paula Myo is now the chief of ANA security.
 In the Dreaming Void she is tasked with tracking Aaron and the Second Dreamer.
 After the events of the Starflyer War, Paula removed her rigid and unyielding hardwired genetic anomalies by Huxley Haven that made her obsessive and insensitive to criminals.
 In the years between the two books, Paula fought an appeal to keep Gene Yaohui (Oscar Monroe) in suspension.
 She also tracked down the deadly assassin and leader of the Knight Guardians, Cat "Catherine" Steward, resulting in Stewards 5000-year suspension.
 Late in life, Paula has taken a liking to music, listening to a vast diversity of music including Pink Floyd, Rachmaninoff and Deeley KTC.
 She also has a starship called the Alexis Denken, named after her lover from the Hive briefly mentioned in the Commonwealth Saga.

 Cat "Catherine" Steward is another character making an appearance.
 She took control of the Guardians of Selfhood after the Starflyer war, changing and rebranding them as the Knights Guardian.
 They eventually took control of Far Away and claimed independence.
 Far Away became a model for new planets in the generations after the Starflyer war.
 Cat was caught by Paula Myo after brutally killing Tiger Pansy, who in the years following the Starflyer war resided on Far Away with the Raiel Quatux.

 Gore Burnelli, helped create the ANA and is rumoured to be the leader of the Conservative faction; although he denies it, claiming he only has affiliations with the Conservatives.
 Justine, Gore's daughter, resides in the ANA.
 In the events of the Dreaming Void she leaves the ANA and acts as its physical ambassador.

 After 1,100 years Oscar Monroe was relifed.
 With no friends and family left, he had to start fresh.
 He initially sought recruitment from the Navy, however they had no desire for his services.
 He ended up as a starship pilot living on the External World of Orakum and lives with three life partners; Jesaral, Anja and Dushiku.
 Paula Myo recruits Monroe in order to find the Second Dreamer.

 Many other characters are referenced.
 Both Crispin Goldreich and Tonie Gall migrated into the ANA.
 After circumnavigating the galaxy Wilson and Anna Kime also joined the ANA.
 Mellanie is mentioned as having married Orion; and is an ancestor of Araminta.
 The Halgarths dynasty maintain Iaioud, an external world.
 Nigel Sheldon is briefly mentioned to have headed to another galaxy as the Void problem ultimately renders the Milky Way doomed.
+His descendant and former head of security Nelson Sheldon also joined the ANA.